spectr-e/react-projects/README.md

 You will also be able to click on an alert and it disappears completely.
 They will also disappear all at once after a delay.

 We will employ _useState_ and _useEffect_ hooks to manage the state of the component.

+## Project 06: Temperature Controller App

+In this project, you will create a small temperature monitor that will contain a plus (+) and a minus (-) button which will be used to increase and decrease the temperature respectively.

+As temperature changes, the background of the monitor will be changed accordingly; red to signify that temperature has increased and blue to signify that temperature has decreased.

+## Project 07: Dark Mode App

+In this project, you will go to the dark side and then to the light side.
+You will create a dark and light theme for your web pages.
+Basically, on the push of a button, the page will turn dark and light when the button is re-clicked.

+You will employ the hook _useContext_ together with context provider

+## Project 08: Lockscreen App

+In this project, you will create a lock screen page.
+You will employ the use of a slider that when utilized, will unlock the lock screen, and to lock the screen, a lock button can be clicked.

+You will use hooks like _useState, \_useEffect_, and the React Icons package.

+## Project 09: Slider App

+In this project, you will create a slider that when slid, causes a tiny circle to grow concurrently into a big circle.
+As it grows, the color of the text and background of the circle will also change.

+The most important lesson to be learned is passing down props.
+You will use hooks like _useState_

+## Project 10: Hidden Search Bar App

+You will create a hidden search bar which will be activated by a little loop icon.
+As soon as it is clicked, the search bar will appear, and also the screen will darken.
+If you click somewhere else, the app is going to defocus and the search bar will disappear.

+There will also be an automatic focus on the input of the search bar.
+You will use hooks like _useState, \_useEffect_, and for the very first time _useRef_ hook as well as the React Icons package.